wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 ### Step 1: Detect the anomalies

 #### Analyze the throughput graph
-The throughput graph will show the throughputs of requests per hour for a selected timestamp.
+The throughput graph shows the throughput of requests per hour for a selected timestamp.

-With the sample data, you will observe spikes in the throughput graph.
+With the sample data, you can observe spikes in the throughput graph.
 You can find the root cause for this by learning how to analyze the throughput graph.

 Follow the steps below.